Flashing Lights: Release and reception

 West unveiled the track during a listening session for the album at Manhattan's New World Stages on August 28, 2007.
 On September 11, 2007, "Flashing Lights" was included as the ninth track on West's third studio album Graduation.
 West later shared the song as part six of the album's listening experience to his blog on April 4, 2008.
 The song was sent to US rhythmic contemporary radio stations as the album's fourth single on November 20, 2007, through West's labels Roc-A-Fella and Def Jam.
 It was later made available for digital download by the labels in various countries on January 1, 2008.
 Mercury released the song as a CD single in Japan on April 14, 2008, while a 12" vinyl was issued for it by West's labels in the United States on June 20.

-"Flashing Lights" was met with generally positive reviews from music critics, who often commended the production, particularly the synths.
+"Flashing Lights" was met with universal acclaim from music critics, who often commended the production, particularly the synths.
 (Note: Reviewers include Digital Spy, PopMatters, RapReviews, and Stylus Magazine) At RapReviews, Jesal 'Jay Soul' Padania identified the song as a highlight of Graduation that prevents oblivion in its middle.
 Alex Fletcher of Digital Spy awarded the song four stars out of five, feeling confident that it proved "why West is the hottest property in US music at the moment" and noted how the electro and hip-hop elements are combined for "a sumptuous track that grows more intriguing with every listen".
 AllMusic's Andy Kellman noted that the bright synths may be "one of the most glaring deal-breakers in hip-hop history", while Stylus Magazine music reviewer Jayson Greene described the "gorgeously airy" track as "one of the most unabashedly graceful things" included on a mainstream rap record for years, with its "slithering house backbeat".

 Some reviewers focused on other aspects of the production.
 Writing for Rolling Stone, Brackett stated that within the song, "West single-handedly takes hip-hop back to its pre-Run-DMC disco days."
 Mark Pytlik of Pitchfork named the song as an instant highlight that "marries a Bond-worthy coda to staccato sounds and cut-up vocal samples".
 In Billboard, Hillary Crosley was satisfied with the song for "reintroducing Miami Vice-esque keys".
 For Slant Magazine, Eric Henderson offered that it would be hard to find a campus library with enough depth to annotate the song and highlighted "the swooping drama queenery".
 In a less glowing review, Chet Betz of Cokemachineglow believed that it works off the production, which could have had a lot more impact due to "the glissando chop 'n key melds dazzling but suffering from a distinct lack of knock".
 Dorian Lynskey from The Guardian praised the strings for invoking Bernard Herrmann, yet found comparing the paparazzi to Nazis to be "simply imbecilic".